 ^{} During 2018, the Pension Board approved allocating excess employer contributions made in 2017 totaling \$9,544,385 as a reduction to the outstanding amount related to the 2010 Early Retirement Window.
-These amounts have been paid in full as of 2019.
+These amounts have been revised accordingly.

 Note: The schedule is intended to show information for the last 10 fiscal years.
 Additional years will be displayed as they become available.